Welcome authors, writers and would-be publishers ... come in, pull up a virtual seat & let's talk about the written word...

 Second person.
 In second person PoV, the narrator refers directly to the audience or to character in the novel as “you”.
 E.g. You put down your hairbrush and set it on the nightstand, the set of your mouth indicating your unhappiness.
 Or, You are probably wondering, at this point, why I called you here to read this?

-Second person is a popular PoV for Choose Your Own Adventure books and can make the reader feel involved in the story.
+Second person is a popular PoV for Choose Your Own Adventure books.
+It makes the reader feel involved in the story.
 Second person is also common in self-help books and in marketing copy.

 Third person objective.
 In this PoV, a narrator explains the actions of all characters by name (or using the pronouns they/he/she) but does not relay the thoughts or hidden motivations of any of the characters.
 For instance: The group struggled towards the stand of trees.
 Henry got there first and began to climb.
 “Sara,” said Ben, “here, I’ll give you a leg up.”